-Latest Green Building Standard Provides New Pathways to ComplianceMay 6th, 2020 by Drew Vass
+Latest Green Building Standard Provides New Pathways to ComplianceMay 6th, 2020 by Drew Vass, Executive Editor

 The National Association of Homebuilders (NAHB) released its latest ICC-700 National Green Building Standard (NGBS), announcing that the 2020 edition is approved by the American National Standards Institute (ANSI) and available for public download and use.
 Introduced in 2008, the standard stems from a collaborative effort between NAHB and the International Code Council (ICC), providing architects, builders and developers with parameters for designing and constructing homes and remodeling projects to exceed code requirements in areas pertaining to sustainability via third-party certification.
 Four levels of certification, ranging from Bronze to Emerald, allow builders and homeowners to receive federal and/or state incentives.